Learning Resources

 Passport by Sophia Glock

-• This graphic novel details the life of Sophia Glock and her life of growing up abroad as her family works for the CIA, most of which was in Central America
+• This graphic novel details the life of Sophia Glock and her life growing up abroad as her family works for the CIA, most of which was in Central America

 Battle Lines by Ari Kelman